TheNonFungibleHuman/Onchain-NFT/README.md

 **Onchain NFT App**

 This is an onchain NFT (Non-Fungible Token) App that allows users to store metadata onchain as NFTs.
-The application is built on the Ethereum blockchain and leverages the ERC-721 standard to create unique NFTs for each metadata stored on the blockchain.
+The application is built on the Celo blockchain and leverages the ERC-721 standard to create unique NFTs for each metadata stored on the blockchain.
 Requirements

     Node.js